openvmp/partcad/docs/source/installation.rst

 Command line tools
 ==================

-PartCAD command lines tools are implemented in Python and, in theory, available on all platforms where Python is available.
-However it is only getting tested on Linux, MacOS and Windows.
+PartCAD command line tools are implemented in Python and, in theory, available on all platforms where Python is available.
+However, it is only getting tested on Linux, MacOS and Windows.

   .. code-block:: shell